wbamberg/idl-reference/docs/nsIURIFixup.md

 to correct any errors in the syntax or other vagaries.
 Returns
 a wellformed URI or nullptr if it can't.

-@param aURIText    Candidate URI.
-@param aFixupFlags Flags that govern ways the URI may be fixed up.
-@param aPostData   The POST data to submit with the returned
-                   URI (see nsISearchSubmission).

 #### Parameters ####